ToposInstitute/RelationalThinking-Book/chp3-schemas.md

 :align: center
 ```

 Such a pair of parallel maps is the **blueprint of all directed graphs**.
 Any easy way to think about a blueprint is like a form to be filled.
 The form has placeholders for the data that is required -- for example, Firstname, Lastname, and so on.
 Simiarly, a blueprint of a directed graph is a *fillable form* for a directed graph.
-The word **schema** is the mathematical term for blueprints.
+The word **schema** is the relational thinking term for blueprints.
 These are not just any blueprints, but blueprints for building mathematical objects, for example, directed graphs.

-> Schema is a mathematical term for blueprints.
+> Schema is the relational thinking term for blueprints.

 We generally draw the schema for directed graphs as two arrows marked `src` and `tgt`.